 This amount calculates based on what you entered in the Estimate Units and Estimate Amount/Unit fields.
 If you are using the Estimate Cost by Period posting option, you must select the "+/-" button to enter an estimate.
-See Revising Estimated Costs14 below.
+See Revising Estimated Costs (page 89) below.

-• Estimate Measure
+Estimate Measure